Medically reviewed by Drugs.com. Last updated on Aug 4, 2021.

 -Store at 36F to 86F (2C to 30C)

 -The effect of supplementation with calcium and vitamin D has not been studied, but supplementation is suggested due to the potential for bone loss.

 -Patients should be instructed to read the US FDA-approved medication guide

--Patients should understand that estrogen-containing contraceptives are expected to reduce the efficacy of this drug and therefore effective non-hormonal contraceptives should be used; pregnancy is contraindicated during use.
+-Patients should understand effective non-hormonal contraceptives should be used during therapy and for 28 days after stopping therapy; pregnancy is contraindicated during use.

 -Patients should understand that menstrual changes are expected during therapy.

 -Patients should understand there is a risk of bone loss and adequate calcium and vitamin D intake should be encouraged.

 -Patients should seek immediate medical attention for suicidal ideation and behavior; patients with new or worsening depression, anxiety, or other mood changes should seek prompt medical advice.